-While mental health care and elderly care were mentioned previously, interviewees identified several other healthcare services that were difficult to access.
-Respondents identified adding extended hours, additional specialists needed including pediatricians, and low-cost health care options for screenings and other services.
+While mental health care and elderly care were mentioned previously, interviewees identified several other health care services that were difficult to access.
+Respondents identified adding extended hours, additional specialists to include pediatricians, and low-cost health care options for screenings and other services.

 - 1. Dental care.
 A community resident's ability to receive proper dental care was a concern for many of those interviewed.
 Some community residents are traveling to West Virginia to receive services.
 Interviewees believed that a lack of dental insurance and affordability were the main causes for residents leaving the community for services. - 2.
 Primary care.
 Interviewees mentioned that primary care services can be difficult to access in the community, especially for underserved communities.
 This concern was magnified by a belief that many community residents used the emergency room as a primary care provider.
-Cost of care, lack of insurance, and navigating through the health care system were cited as causes of not accessing care.
+Cost of care, lack of insurance, and navigating through the health care system were cited as causes of not accessing care. - 3.
+Specialty care providers.
+Interviewees had mentioned a lack of specialty care services in the community, especially for children needing cancer or mental health services.